The Top 5 Exercises for Neck Pain that you can even do at work!

-Neck pain is one of those conditions that can strike at any time, be it from long periods of working at a desk or it could come down to sleeping in a peculiar position that can aggravate the structures within the neck.
+Neck pain is one of those conditions that can strike at any time.
+It could be from long periods of working at a desk or sleeping in a peculiar position that can aggravate the structures within the neck.

-Therefore the best form of treatment we can supply is the knowledge of what to do if you are starting to feel like a bout of neck pain may occur.
+Our goal is to give you the knowledge of what to do if it feels like a bout of neck pain may occur.

-Below I have listed the 5 best exercises you can use to keep your neck supple.
+Below I have listed the 5 Top Exercises you can use to keep your neck supple and pain-free!
 After all, prevention is always better than cure!

 2. Seated Trapezius Stretch

 The trapezius stretch is an excellent way of relieving stiffness and tension in the muscles down the back and sides of your neck.

 This is a brilliant exercise as you can perform it anywhere as a quick relief to your aching muscles.

 To perform this exercise for example; on the left side of your neck, simply reach across the top of your head with your right hand, tuck your chin down to your chest and from there give your head a small pull until you feel a stretch down the back of your neck.

 3. Shoulder squeezes